lcsh0s/blog/src/content/posts/maintainability-of-a-rust-codebase.md

 ---
-title: 'how to avoid legacy hell and keep things maintainable (for rustaceans)'
+title: 'how to avoid legacy hell and build maintainable systems'
 published: 2025-10-04
 draft: true
 toc: false